-A function becomes const when const keyword is used in function’s declaration.
-The idea of const functions is not allow them to modify the object on which they are called.
-It is recommended practice to make as many functions const as possible so that accidental changes to objects are avoided.
+A function becomes const when the const keyword is used in the function’s declaration.
+The idea of const functions is not to allow them to modify the object on which they are called.
+It is recommended the practice to make as many functions const as possible so that accidental changes to objects are avoided.

-Following is a simple example of const function.
+Following is a simple example of a const function.